tektoncd/pipeline/docs/runs.md

 `Run`s are an **_experimental alpha feature_** and should be expected to change in breaking ways or even be removed.

-`Run`s are not currently integrated with Pipelines, and require a running third-party controller to actually perform any work.
-Without a third-party controller, `Run`s will just exist without a status indefinitely.

 ## Configuring a `Run`

 A `Run` definition supports the following fields: